-As an international student, you must apply for an exemption from the compulsory health insurance if:
+As an international student, you can apply for an exemption from the compulsory health insurance if:

-- you are legally insured by an EU/EFTA/UK state, have a European Health Insurance Card (EHIC) and do not plan on working in Switzerland. - you take out Swiss health insurance for international students, which is a cheaper package specifically designed for international students (see FAQs on page 4, question 11). - you are covered by a private health insurance from an EU or non-EU country.
+- you are legally insured by an EU state, have a European Health Insurance Card (EHIC) and do not plan on working in Switzerland. - you take out Swiss health insurance for international students, which is a cheaper package specifically designed for international students (see FAQs on page 4). - you are covered by a private health insurance from an EU or non-EU country.